Lamar University: Alumni

 The university has an alumni base numbering over 75,000.
+Current and former students of Lamar University are referred to as a "Lamar Cardinal", which comes from Lamar's mascot "Big Red", a cardinal.
 Lamar has the highest median starting and mid-career salary of the four universities in the Texas State University System.

 Several Cardinals have gone on to distinguish themselves nationally and internationally in sports, such as PGA Tour golfer Chris Stroud, MLB player Kevin Millar, and college coaches such as Billy Tubbs and Jim Gilligan.
 Brian Babin, Jack Brooks, Nick Lampson and Elvin Santos have gone on to be national politicians.